leigh-hackspace/website-hugo/content/blog/2024/hackbots-part-2/index.md

 password = secrets['pw']
 ```

-Using this approach allows us to make changes to the configuration easily simply by changing the values in the dictionary and saving it to the device.
+Using this approach allows us to make changes to the configuration easily simply by changing the values in the dictionary and saving it to the device. which will help later on!

+Once we've saved our configuration and other files, pushed them to the [Pico W][2] we can visit the url (by default it's `http://192.168.4.1`) and we'll see the page we designed earlier all nice and pretty!

-Thanks for reading! - Stay tuned for part 3
+Thanks for reading! - Stay tuned for part 3 where we'll go through the wiring up and building of the bot
 PW

 [1]: https://www.leighhack.org/blog/2024/the-hackbots-project/ "Original Hackbot Adventures"